Charles Flexner

 Charles Williams Flexner is an American physician, clinical pharmaceutical scientist, academic, author and researcher.
 He is a Professor of Medicine at the Johns Hopkins University School of Medicine.

 Flexner's work is focused on the basic and clinical pharmacology of drugs for HIV/AIDS and related infections.
 He has published over 250 scientific manuscripts, reviews, and book chapters on the use of drugs for the treatment and prevention of HIV and other infectious diseases, this includes early studies of HIV protease inhibitors, and the use of accelerator mass spectrometry to determine drug disposition in humans.
 He has also authored several books and textbooks, including Protease Inhibitors in AIDS Therapy, Integrative Pharmacology, Antiretroviral Drug Interactions: A Practical Approach, and 2012 DDI: HIV Drug Interaction Guide.

 Flexner served as President of the American Federation for Medical Research (AFMR), and the AFMR Foundation.

 Education

-Flexner received a B.S. degree in biology from Stanford University in 1978, and his M.D. degree from the Johns Hopkins University School of Medicine in 1982.
+Flexner received a B.S. degree in biology from Stanford University in 1978, and his M.D. degree from the Johns Hopkins School of Medicine in 1982.
 He then completed his internship and residency at Stanford University Hospital in 1985, and a laboratory fellowship with virologist Bernard Moss in the Laboratory of Viral Diseases at the National Institute of Allergy and Infectious Diseases (NIAID) in 1988.
 In the following year, he served as a Clinical Fellow in Infectious Diseases and Clinical Pharmacology at the Johns Hopkins University School of Medicine.